So, with the presentation of Google, the first stable version of

 VS Code, as is the case with Android Studio, will offer to install the necessary additional extension Dart.
 Install it.
 As a result, must have two (or more) activated extensions:

-Selecting a folder for the Flutter project in VS Code
+Select a folder to create the project in :

 A minute of waiting ...
 And it's done!